nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 Now we need to download the earthquake data, for which we wish to clean the vertical component using the transfer functions just calculated.
 This script `atacr_download_event` is very similar to `atacr_download_data`, with the addition of the Event and Geometry Settings.

 > **Warning**: Be careful with the Frequency Settings, as these values need to be exactly the same as those used in `atacr_download_data`, but won’t be checked against.
+Here we need to specify `--sampling-rate=1.` to match the data in DATA/7D.FN07A/.

-To download the seismograms that recorded the March 9, 2012, magnitude 6.6 Vanuatu earthquake (be conservative with the options), type in a terminal:
+To download the seismograms that recorded the [March 9, 2012, M6.6 earthquake NE of Isangel, Vanuatu](https://earthquake.usgs.gov/earthquakes/eventpage/usp000jfzj/executive) (be conservative with the options), type in a terminal:

 ```
-atacr_download_event --min-mag=6.3 --max-mag=6.7 --start=2012-03-08 --end=2012-03-10 FN07A.pkl
+atacr_download_event --min-mag=6.3 --max-mag=6.7 --start=2012-03-08 --end=2012-03-10 --sampling-rate=1.
+FN07A.pkl
 ```

 The data are stored as an `EventStream` object, saved to disk in the newly created folder EVENTS/7D.FN07A/.

 > **Local data**
 >
 > Once again, to use the ELVES data, we need to specify a few more options.
-First, use the `--server=` and `--user-auth` options to get waveform data.
-Second, use the `-zcomp=3` option.
+First, use the `--server` and `--user-auth` options to get waveform data.
+Second, use the `--zcomp=3` option.
 Finally, we don't have a pressure channel, so we specify `--channels='12'` to perform tilt corrections only.
-For example,
+For example, to get earthquake data for the [January 9, 2024, M6.7 earthquake SE of Sarangani, Philippines](https://earthquake.usgs.gov/earthquakes/eventpage/us6000m2jp/executive), type
 > ```
-> atacr_download_event --server=http://seiscomp.geo.vuw.ac.nz --user-auth='xxxx:xxxx' --min-mag=6.5 --max-mag=8.0 --start=2024-01-08 --end=2024-01-10 --zcomp='3' --channels='12' --sampling-rate=1.
+> atacr_download_event --server='http://seiscomp.geo.vuw.ac.nz' --user-auth='xxxx:xxxx' --min-mag=6.5 --max-mag=8.0 --start=2024-01-08 --end=2024-01-10 --zcomp='3' --channels='12' --sampling-rate=1.
 EL23A.pkl
 > ```

 ### Correct/clean earthquake data